 After Spectronaut finishes processing the data, the next step is to examine the results and export them in tabular format.
 For the purposes of this tutorial we are interested in the peak positions and q-values produced by Spectronaut.
 To see the results:

 Click on the Report button on the top of the Spectronaut window

-You should the following screen:
+You should see the following screen: